hack-the-crisis-web/htc-web/src/pages/agenda/index.md

 13:00 UTC Hackathon finishes

-* Submission of final results
+* Final results have to be submitted by 13:00
 * Mentors start evaluating submissions

 ### **12.04 Sunday**